fahdd79/telco-churn-cs4120/README.md

 - Same data splits as classical models

 ---
+## Model Enhancements and Experimental Evolution

+This project evolved iteratively over the course of development.
+After establishing classical baselines and neural network models, several enhancements were introduced to improve performance and analysis while maintaining strict experimental discipline.

+**Key enhancements include:**
+- **Gradient Boosting (XGBoost):** Added as a stronger classical model for tabular data and evaluated under the same train/validation/test split as all other models.
+- **Class Imbalance Handling:** Class weighting was incorporated where appropriate to account for the skewed churn distribution.
+- **Threshold Optimization:** Decision thresholds were optimized on the validation set to maximize F1-score, highlighting differences between probability ranking and decision-level performance.

+All enhancements were evaluated without data leakage.
+Original baseline results remain valid for the experimental configurations under which they were produced.

+---
 ## 6. Results Summary

 This section summarizes the performance of all classical and neural models on the **held-out test set**.